Wednesday, January 05, 2011

 Let me explain.

-See, we live quite close to Canada and my 1930's replica radio on top of the refrigerator picks up a couple French stations from Toronto, even more clearly than the Buffalo classical station I like.
+See, we live quite close to Canada and my 1930's replica radio on top of the refrigerator picks up a couple French stations from Toronto, even more clearly than the Buffalo classical station.

 In fact, I listen to the radio announcers and I tell them, "Slow down so I can pick up a few words!"
 And I keep hoping they'll say classic things like, "Le crayon est sur la table," (The pencil is on the table).